 TWI Institute is a nonprofit organization that resurrected the successful TWI Program in 2001 in Syracuse, NY.
 The institute has since created a rapidly expanding network of over 1,200 TWI Institute certified trainers who deliver the TWI program in the manufacturing, health care, construction and service industries worldwide.
 The TWI Institute is the global leader in TWI implementation, trainer certification and education for TWI practitioners and business leaders.
 The institute also delivers innovative kata programs providing a complete system for learning and putting kata into practice. www.twi-institute.com

-Patrick Graupp began his training career at the SANYO Electric Corporate Training Center in Japan where he learned to deliver TWI from his mentor Kazuhiko Shibuya.
+Patrick Graupp began his training career at the Sanyo Electric Corporate Training Center in Japan, where he learned to deliver TWI from his mentor Kazuhiko Shibuya.
 He earned an MBA from Boston University while heading Sanyo's global training effort.
-Graupp partnered with Bob Wrona in 2001 to conduct TWI pilot projects in Syracuse, NY.
-This became the foundation for the TWI Institute which has since trained a rapidly expanding network of over 1,100 certified trainers, now delivering TWI training in the manufacturing, health care, construction, energy and service industries in the US and around the globe.
+Graupp partnered with Bob Wrona in 2001 to conduct TWI pilot projects in Syracuse, New York.
+This became the foundation for the TWI Institute, which has since trained a rapidly expanding network of more than 1,300 certified trainers now delivering TWI training in the manufacturing, health care, construction, energy and service industries in the U.S. and around the globe.

-Oscar Roche believes strongly that excellence in business lies in the development of people capability.
-It is this belief, combined with extensive operations management experience, that permits him to add value to any organization.
-Across Australia, New Zealand and South East Asia, Roche specializes in developing the three TWI frontline leadership skills of leading, instructing and improving, and improvement and coaching Kata patterns outlined in the book “Toyota Kata.”
-He is a TWI Institute Toyota Kata master trainer and has made developing his skills in assisting companies reach their business improvement goals his main focus.
+Oscar Roche believes that excellence in business lies in the development of people's capabilities.
+This belief, combined with extensive operations management experience, helps him to add value to any organization.
+Across Australia, New Zealand and South East Asia, Roche specializes in developing the TWI frontline leadership skills of leading, instructing and improving, and the improvement and coaching kata patterns outlined in Mike Rother's book “Toyota Kata”.
+Now a TWI Institute Toyota Kata master trainer, Roche helps companies achieve genuine and sustained improvement.